A New Bandit Setting Balancing Information from State Evolution and Corrupted Context

 Thus, the exploration and exploitation trade-off not only involves deciding between using the context or correlations (or some combination).
-The agent also needs to take into account that the information sources' usefulness may change as the agent learns to use them better.
-The time invested to better use one information source will lead to less experience, and thus less performance, with the other.
-It is not clear from the beginning which one of the information sources is better than the other; which one will ultimately have the lowest cumulative regret over some timeframe $T$.
-This requires a more subtle trade-off between exploration and exploitation: action selection policies that are optimal from the perspective of one information source are not necessarily optimal when using other sources, or a combination of them.
+The agent also needs to consider that the information sources' usefulness may change as the agent learns to use them better.
+The time invested in using one information source more effectively will lead to less experience, and thus less performance, with the other.
+It is a priori unclear which information source is better than the other or which will ultimately have the lowest cumulative regret over some time frame $T$.
+Choosing the best approach requires a more subtle trade-off between exploration and exploitation: action selection policies that are optimal from the perspective of one information source are not necessarily optimal when using other sources or a combination of them.

-\subsection{Contextual Bandit Problem and LinUCB}
+\subsection{Contextual bandit problem and LinUCB}

-Our problem setting and algorithm combines two information sources, from contexts and state transitions.
+Our problem setting and algorithm combine two information sources, from contexts and state transitions.
 As mentioned before, the context provides the agent with a (potentially noisy) observation of the state.
 The contextual part exhibits similarities to the contextual bandit problem and the popular LinUCB algorithm, respectively.
-Therefore we find it instructive to start with introducing both.
-We follow the definition of the contextual bandit problem from \cite{Langford2007}.
+Therefore we find it instructive to start by introducing both.
+We follow the definition of the contextual bandit problem from~\cite{Langford2007}.
 At each time step $t \in \{0,1,\dots,T\}$: